alsrlw/docker-patron-web/README.md

 4. Review the file `config/cm-libraries.conf.sample` for proper formatting in creating a configuration file which links the web application to a library's SimplyE Circulation Manager in order to pull catalog feeds into the display.
 The SimplyE web client application can be configured on behalf of multiple libraries to provide a web-based client for their patrons.
 In a multi-tenant environment, each library will be represented in the config file as a separate line.

-5. You can create an empty config file or rename the sample file with the filename `config/cm-libraries.conf`.
-Here's an example entry in the file for a library with a Circulation Manager short name of `abclib` whose Circulation Manager is available at the domain `circulation-simplye.library.org`:
+5. Create an empty config file as `config/cm-libraries.conf` or copy the sample file `config/cm-libraries.conf.sample` to that .conf file.
+Then add a one-line configuration for each library being hosted in the Patron Web Client server.
+Here's an example entry in the file for a library with a Circulation Manager short name of `abclib` whose Circulation Manager is available at the domain `circulation-simplye.library.org`.
+We've chose to use the same shortname in the Patron Web Client as we do in the Circulation Manager, though that is not a requirement.
     ```
     abclib|http://circulation-simplye.library.org/abclib
     ```